 Oversampling perform better than under sampling for this dataset, the reason might be when we applied under sampling in our dataset it decreased the number of majority class entries and made the number of majority class and minority class’s samples as closer as possible.
 In this way we lost some useful samples, which ultimately meant we were using less samples to train our model.
 In most cases the more the training samples the better the model we have.

-Oversampling duplicated the minority class’s samples and the reason why this method worked well was that it increased the minority weight of the minor class and removed the bias of the model.
+Oversampling duplicated the minority class’s samples and the reason why this method worked well was that it increased the weight of the minor class and removed the bias of the model.

 Then we also used five most important features to build our model again and as a result we got an increased accuracy.
 Another way was to adjust the threshold to a proper level.
 After we did all this our logistic regression model’s accuracy increased from 76% to 81.5%.